weberlab-hhu/Helixer/README.md

 ```

 ### Model evaluation
-We can now use this model to produce predictions for our test dataset:
+We can now use this model to produce predictions for our test dataset.
+WARNING: Generating predictions can produce very large files as we save every individual softmax value in 32 bit floating point format.
+For this very small genome the predictions require 524MB of disk space.
 ```
 python3 LSTMModel.py --load-model-path ../../example/best_helixer_model.h5 --test-data ../../example/test/test_data.h5 --prediction-output-path ../../example/mpusillaCCMP1545_predictions.h5
 ```